Law Society library

 - a letter from a solicitor on headed paper which authorises your visit – you can use the template below

-- proof that you're enrolled on an LPC or LLM course
+- proof that you're enrolled on an LPC, SQE or an eligible LLM course

 No other legal courses qualify for free access.

-If you’re a Qualified Lawyer Transfer Scheme (QLTS) student, you must apply for a non-member pass to use our library and subscription databases.
+If you’re a Qualified Lawyer Transfer Scheme (QLTS) student, you must apply for a non-member pass to use our library and services.

 Please give [full name] access to the Law Society library on [date] in order to use the facilities on our firm's behalf.